Skip to main content

 • Objectives

-The aim of this Master's programme is to train economists capable of leading economic projects.
-The programme develops skills that enable the elaboration of economic policy recommendations and advanced expertise in areas such as public policy, macroeconomics, environmental, development and health economics.
+The aim of this Master's program is to train economists capable of managing economic projects.
+The program develops the skills needed to draw up economic policy recommendations, as well as cutting-edge expertise in fields such as public policy, macroeconomics, environmental, development and health economics.

-The course aims to develop technical and writing skills, as well as analytical capacity, enabling the student to solve complex economic problems by analysing them and proposing solutions.
-The course combines teaching that allows the student to manipulate quantitative and econometric tools as well as interventions from professionals.
-Students will also be trained in various econometric software, and an important place will be given to the realization of projects supervised by academics and professionals.
+The aim of this program is to develop the technical, writing and analytical skills that will enable students to solve complex economic problems by analyzing them and proposing solutions.
+The course combines instruction in the use of quantitative and econometric tools with presentations by professionals.
+Students will also be trained in a range of econometric software packages, with a strong emphasis on projects supervised by academics and professionals.

-• Conducting economic projects in the fields of environmental economics, health, development and macroeconomics,
+• Conduct economic projects in the fields of environmental economics, health, development and macroeconomics,

-• Responding to economic issues by first identifying the specificities of private and public institutions and providing expertise in economic and/or statistical analysis,
+• Respond to economic issues by first identifying the specific features of private and public institutions and providing expertise in economic and/or statistical analysis,

-• Write briefing notes in French and English and present clearly before an informed audience and/or jury.
+• Write briefing notes in French and English, and make clear presentations to an informed audience and/or a panel of judges.

-Master 2 Economics - Economic Policy Analysis (EPA) - Classic track (60 credits)
+Master 2 Economics Economic Policy Analysis (APE) - Standard course (60 credits)

-Semester 3 M2 Economics Economic Policy Analysis (EPA) - Classic track (30 credits)
+• Semester 3 M2 Economics Economic Policy Analysis (APE) - Standard training (30 credits)

 • Methodology (6 credits)